 The reviewed financial statements should then be presented to the Vice-President (Operations).

-The Vice-President (Operations) is responsible for making these statements available to the Chair of the Finance Committee of the Advisory Board before the end of the two subsequent months.
+The Vice-President (Operations) is responsible for making these statements available to the Audit Committee of the Advisory Board before the end of the two subsequent months.

-The Finance Committee shall review the monthly financial statements of each corporate initiative.
+The Audit Committee shall review the monthly financial statements of each corporate initiative.

 Committee members shall only be permitted to receive their final honoraria (in the form of an appreciation dinner) upon submission of their transition reports to the President.